Last updated: 12/01/2012

 • Cable modem

 • The local WLAN (wireless LAN) is an "N" network.
 The routers supports B, G and N wireless standards on the LAN.
-They use MIMO antenna technology and a radio with 19dBm/79mW of power (Home), or 27 dBm/500 mW (Go), for better range.
+They use MIMO antenna technology and a radio with 19dBm/79mW of power (Home and "X"), or 27 dBm/500 mW (Go), for better range.
 In difficult reception conditions the router can often connect to wifi networks that your laptop alone could not.

 • One USB port for your 3G or 4G cellular modem